ElliotGarbus/KivyScrollProject/README.md

 Key files:
-Directory "V0 Obsolete" was an initial implementation that uses a NestedScrollViewManger to route the touches to the inner and outer scrollview.
+Directory "V0 Obsolete" was an initial implementation that uses a NestedScrollViewManger to route the touches to the inner and outer ScrollView.
 Things worked nicely, but I have decided to integrate the capabilities back into ScrollView, rather than have two separate widgets.

  - updated_sv_no_manager.py - ScrollView with Nesting support

-Demonstrations/tests using the updated ScrollView: (NEED TO BE UPDATED - Delete manager)
+Demonstrations/tests using the updated ScrollView:
 - demo_nested_orthogonal.py - Nested orthogonal ScrollViews (vertical outer, horizontal inner)
 - demo_nested_horizontal.py - Horizontal parallel ScrollViews
 - demo_nested_vertical.py - Multiple vertical parallel ScrollViews